Munkkeli/tuomas.id/src/index.md

 ### About Me

 Working in the industry as a full stack developer since 2014.
 Shipped and worked on projects for _some of the largest companies in Finland_.
 Enthusiastic about JavaScript development and it's future.
 Constantly testing new technologies, like _TypeScript_, _GraphQL_ & _Serverless_.
 Won gold in _Skills Finland 2015_ at web development.
-Performed the mandatory military service as a programmer (Lance Corporal) for the _Finnish Defence Forces_.
+Performed the mandatory military service as a programmer for the _Finnish Defence Forces_.
 Also making some games in the free time.

 Located in Espoo, Finland 🇫🇮.
 Fluent in English & Finnish.